nixworks/public/news/2011/04/7/README.md

 ##### Service Employees International Union
 ### [Seventeen people are arrested at a protest organised by the Service Employees International Union trying to storm the Governor of the US state of Washington's office in Olympia. ](/news/2011/04/7/seventeen-people-are-arrested-at-a-protest-organised-by-the-service-employees-international-union-trying-to-storm-the-governor-of-the-us-sta.md)
-_Context: Governor of Washington, Washington, Olympia, Service Employees International Union_
+_Context: Olympia, Service Employees International Union, Governor of Washington, Washington_

 ## [Previous Day...](/news/2011/04/6/index.md)